SMSpp-Project/smspp-project/README.md

   generating scenario data (in the form that `StochasticBlock` uses) and its `DiscreteScenarioSet` implementation for the special case of discrete distributions (finite sets of scenarios).
-The latter also implements a general support for *scenario reduction* techniques via integration with the `CapacitatedFacilityLocationBlock` (and solvers therein).
+The latter also implements a general support for *scenario reduction* techniques, whose sub-problem is built through the `SMS++` factory, so that a `CapacitatedFacilityLocationBlock` (and the Solvers therein) can serve as such without the module being required to build this one.

 - [tests](https://gitlab.com/smspp/tests), defining (complex) testers for
   several components of the project that require elements (`Block` and/or